splash5/arduino_classic_controller_to_snes/README.md

 IMPORTANT:

-Remember to disconnect 5V from SNES when you plug Arduino Nano into a USB port for safety.
+Remember to disconnect 5V from SNES when you plug Arduino Nano into USB port for safety.